Consulting firm in purchasing

 • Reducing emissions from scopes 1, 2 & 3

-• Monitoring and anticipating changes in legislation and standards – CSRD
+• Monitoring and anticipatinglegislative and regulatory changes – CSRD

 • Adapting processes to new requirements

-• Integrating the carbon footprint into full-cost choices
+• Integrating the carbon footprint into total cost of ownership decisions

-• Exploring the possibilities of the circular economy
+• Exploring opportunities linked to the circular economy

-• Integrating environmental criteria from the product design phase, promoting eco-design
+• Incorporating environmental criteria from the product design phase to foster eco-design

 • Working with suppliers to develop high-performance, eco-responsible products, in particular by using recycled materials